billyston/susubox_susu_service/README.md

 ## Others
-- [ ] Move all jobs that publishes job into the services/shared folder
+- [ ] Move all jobs that publishes job into the services / shared folder